 Tartia Cemetery Walk

-The Chatham Hitorical Society will be hosting a Walking Tour of the 1746 Tartia Cemetery and Town Farm.
+The Chatham Historical Society will be hosting a History Walking Tour of the 1746 Tartia Cemetery and Town Farm.

-East Hampton Directions: From Stop & Shop on East High St. Then drive down Main St. through The Town of East Hampton, CT’s Village Center to Rt.
+East Hampton Directions: From Stop & Shop on East High St. Then drive down Main St. through The Town of East Hampton, Connecticut’s Village Center to Rt.
 16.

 At traffic light turn left on Rt.
 16 (Colchester Ave.) and drive approx. 1.5 miles.
 Turn right on Tartia Rd. and go approx. ½ mile to #45.